Carl Foreman: Early life and education

+Career

 Monogram Pictures

 Foreman won a scholarship for a screenwriting course, where his teacher was Dore Schary.
 He later gave credit to Michael Blankfort for mentoring him.

 Foreman's first screen credit was for producer Sam Katzman at Monogram Pictures, Bowery Blitzkrieg (1941), starring the East Side Kids.

 Foreman provided the original story (for $25) and wrote a script (for $200) for the next East Side Kids film, Spooks Run Wild (1941), with Bela Lugosi.
 Also at Monogram he provided the story for and wrote the script of Rhythm Parade (1942).
 "I expected recognition but hardly anyone noticed", he said later.

 World War II

 Foreman's career was interrupted by service in the U.S. Army Signal Corps during World War II, where he was assigned to a unit that made orientation and training films.
 It was run by director Frank Capra.
 During his time in the service, he helped write the script for Know Your Enemy – Japan (1945).
 He provided the original story for a John Wayne Western, Dakota (1945).
 Foreman says "I began to learn the craft in a serious way", in this time.